gordonbay/Windows-On-Reins/README.md

 ## Warning
 I do not take responsibility for what may happen to your system.
 This is at your own risk.

-## What it does - Quality of Life

-- Allow users to definitively disable windows updates
-- Allow users to definitively disable windows defender
-- Installation of VC++ resources
-- Allow users to clear all the bloatware that cames with Windows installation
-- Disable Windows sound effects
-- Disable error reporting
-- Enable dark mode
-- Install Nvidia control panel, if you own a Nvidia card
-- Dracula's dark mode for Notepad++

 ## What it does - Firefox

 - Disable extension recomendations